-- The MMU recommends consideration of changing the minimum distribution factor in the allocation from 0.01 to 0.00 and adding a threshold minimum usage impact on the line.
-(Priority: Medium.
-First reported 2015.
-Status: Not adopted.) - The MMU recommends that PJM reevaluate all transmission outage tickets as on time or late as if they were new requests when an outage is rescheduled and apply the standard rules for late submissions to any such outages.
+- The MMU recommends that PJM reevaluate all transmission outage tickets as on time or late as if they were new requests when an outage is rescheduled and apply the standard rules for late submissions to any such outages.
 (Priority: Low.
 First reported 2014.
 Status: Not adopted.) - The MMU recommends that PJM draft a clear definition of the congestion analysis required for transmission outage requests to include in Manual 3 after appropriate review.
 (Priority: Low.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that PJM modify the rules to reduce or eliminate the approval of late outage requests submitted or rescheduled after the FTR auction bidding opening date.
 (Priority: Low.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that PJM not permit transmission owners to divide long duration outages into smaller segments to avoid complying with the requirements for long duration outages.
 (Priority: Low.
 First reported 2015.
 Status: Not adopted.)